Moravian Gallery in Brno

-The Moravian Gallery in Brno (Moravská galerie v Brně) is the second largest art museum in the Czech Republic, established in 1961 by merging of two older institutions.
-It is situated in five buildings: Pražák Palace, Governor's Palace, Museum of Applied Arts, Jurkovič House and Josef Hoffmann Museum.
+The Moravian Gallery in Brno (Moravská galerie v Brně) is the second largest art museum in the Czech Republic, established in 1961 by the merging of two older institutions.
+It is in five buildings: Pražák Palace, Governor's Palace, Museum of Applied Arts, Jurkovič House and Josef Hoffmann Museum.
 Since 1963 the gallery has organized the International Biennial of Graphic Design Brno (Mezinárodní bienále grafického designu Brno).

 Selected collection highlights

 Pražák Palace

 The Pražák Palace contains the headquarters of the Moravian Gallery in Brno.
 The building was designed by Theophil von Hansen and built for the Brno politician Alois Pražák in 1873–1874.
 It houses both permanent and temporary exhibitions, as well as a specialist library and study room, open to the public since 1883.

 Governor's Palace

 An Augustinian monastery was built on this site in the mid-14th century, but was substantially rebuilt in a Baroque style by Moritz Grimm in the mid-18th century.
 Following reforms introduced by Emperor Joseph II, the building was converted into central offices for the local government and Governor's Estates authorities, and was used in this way until World War I. The Governor's Palace now houses a permanent exhibition of art from the Gothic period to the 19th century, and a 150-seat baroque hall.